How do you apply to the NDIS?

 Who can give us evidence of your impairments?

 We need evidence of your impairments, to help us work out if you’re eligible.
-To provide this, ask your treating professional .
-For children younger than 6 with developmental delay, an early childhood partner can provide evidence of developmental delay.
+To get information about this, ask your treating professional .
+For children younger than 6 with developmental delay, an early childhood partner can give evidence of developmental delay.
 Your treating professional or early childhood partner can contact us if they need to discuss what evidence to provide.

 Your treating professional might be your doctor, specialist, or allied health service provider.
 You should use a professional who:

-If your treating professional does not meet these requirements we may not be able to verify the information in your access request, and may need to request further information.
+If your treating professional doesn’t meet these requirements, we may not be able to confirm the information in your application and may need to request further information.

-When we check if you’re eligible for the NDIS, we mainly consider the information you give us when you apply.
+When we check if you’re eligible for the NDIS, we mainly think about the information you give us when you apply.

 Learn more about who can give us evidence of your disability or impairment on the following pages: